Fort Worth DWI Lawyer

 Refusal of the Test

 You can choose to refuse a field sobriety test.
 However, there could be some consequences.
 For example, the police officer could use your refusal as a probable cause.
 They might arrest you.
 Later on in court, a jury could consider your refusal to test as a sign of guilt.
-If you have questions about test refusal, you should speak with a Fort Worth DWI lawyer.
+If you have questions about a test refusal and how it can affect your case, you should speak with a DWI Lawyer in Fort Worth.

 Blood Test or Breath Test?

 The blood test is more invasive than the breathalyzer.
 The police officer takes you away from the scene, and someone performs a blood draw.
-The results show how much blood you have in your system.
+The results show how much alcohol or drugs that you have in your system .

 However, a breathalyzer can occur immediately.
 Many officers are equipped with field breathalyzers.
 Once you breathe into the equipment, it tells the officer your blood alcohol content.